Sylius/Sylius/docs/api/carts.rst

 .. note::

-    Remember the *21* value from the previous example.
+    Remember the *21* value comes from the previous example.
 Here we are deleting a previously fetched cart, so it is the same id.

 Exemplary Response
 ^^^^^^^^^^^^^^^^^^